ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    structure for use by the platform layer.

 The following constants are optional.
-They should be defined when the platform memory layout implies some image overlaying like in ARM standard platforms.
+They should be defined when the platform memory layout implies some image overlaying like in Arm standard platforms.

 -  **#define : BL31\_PROGBITS\_LIMIT**